Rules and Regulations 2020

-- Only personnel directly involved with food preparation and service or maintenance staff from Harbourfront Centre are permitted inside the Food Truck.
+- Only personnel directly involved with food preparation and service or maintenance staff form Harbourfront Centre are permitted inside the Food Truck.
 No minors are allowed.

 - Hot food must be kept at temperatures of 60ºC (140ºF) or over.
 Cold food must be kept at temperatures of 4ºC (40ºF) or under.
 Perishable food must be stored in mechanical refrigerators, coolers, or other acceptable means.

-- Prepared food may not be kept on the floor in boxes or containers.
+- Prepared food may not be kept on the ground in boxes or containers.

 Cleaning and Sanitizing